 Mark’s play was not a comedy, but as a whole it was not a tragedy either.
-The part before the Last Supper is often humorous.
-The main character does not really have a profession—one could not call the play “The Fisherman” because he is not a fisher of men.
-So I think it is likely that Mark referred to the play by the name of the main character.
+The material before the Last Supper is often humorous.
+Therefore, I think the title followed convention for comedy rather than tragedy.

-One possibility is that the play was named “Christ,” i.e., “The anointed one.”
-That name, however, does not give much information to the person who hears of it for the first time.
-“There’s a play scheduled for next week: “The Anointed One.”
-How, when, why?”
-People of various stations in life were anointed for various purposes.
-The name itself is not particularly entertaining in itself.
-In any case, if I heard about a play with that name, I would assume that the anointing occurred early in the play, and the rest of the play concerned the consequences of the anointing.
+One possibility is that the play was titled “Christ,” i.e., “The anointed one.”
+That name, however, does not give much information to the person who hears it for the first time.
+“There’s a play scheduled for performance next week: ‘The Anointed One.’”
+Even if, as I think, the performance was private, for Mark’s congregation, this name is too vague to evoke interested anticipation of the performance.
+Mark’s Jesus was “anointed” in his identity as the Son of Man (heavenly high priest) and in his identity as the Son of God (a term traditionally used for kings).
+But there were other anointed figures in the audience’s world, such as the high priest in the earthly Temple, and–ordinary people at dinner parties.
+In addition, the name “anointed one” implied that the anointing occurred early in the play, and the rest of the play concerned the consequences of the anointing.
 But that does not happen in Mark’s play.

 I note that the only contemporary texts extant that combine “Jesus” and “Christ” are the original versions of the Letter to the Hebrews and the Letters of Paul.
 It was all too easy for later redactors to backfill mentions of “Jesus” or “Christ” in these texts as “Jesus Christ” to show that the concept of “Jesus Christ” existed in the earliest Christian texts.
 Contrariwise, if we imagine Mark in a world where the concept of “Jesus the anointed one” was novel (except to the author of the Letter to the Hebrews), the title “Jesus Christ” had real dramatic value for him and for his audience.